Searching from Area to Point: A Hierarchical Framework for Semantic-Geometric Combined Feature Matching: Methodology

-In order to leverage the inherent geometry property of area matching to improve matching accuracy and robustness, we proceed to formulate the geometry consistency of area matching.
-Since the geometry constraint of point matches is formed completely, we utilize the point matches within areas and their fundamental matrices to construct the geometry consistency of area matches.
+In order to leverage the intrinsic geometry property to improve matching accuracy and robustness, we proceed to formulate the geometry consistency of area matching.
+Since point-level geometry constraint is formed completely~\cite{MVG_book}, we utilize the epipolar geometry of point matches within areas to construct the area-level geometry consistency.
 First, the correspondences {$\mathcal{P}_i = \{(q^m_i,p_i^m)\}_m^M$} in $\mathcal{A}_{i,\pi(i)}$ can be achieved by $PM$ and the fundamental matrix $F_i$ can be calculated as well.
 Then we form the geometry consistency between $\mathcal{P}_i$ and $F_i$ by Sampson distance \cite{MVG_book}:

 where $(F_i q_i^m)_k$ represents the k-th entry of the vector $F_i q_i^m$.
-It should be ideally closed to 0 and reflects the matching precision of $\mathcal{A}_{i,\pi(i)}$, as only the correct area match will produce accurate point matches.
-Similarly, we can deduce the geometry consistency across area matches.
-Given two correct area matches $\{\mathcal{A}_{i,\pi(i)}, A_{j, \pi(j)}\}$ {between the images, they should generate the same Fundamental matrix}.
-Thus the cross Sampson distance ($d_{i,j}$) should be close to 0:
+It should be ideally close to 0 and reflects the matching precision of $\mathcal{A}_{i,\pi(i)}$, as only the correct area match produces accurate point matches.
+Similarly, we can infer the geometry consistency across area matches.
+For two correct area matches $\{\mathcal{A}_{i,\pi(i)}, A_{j, \pi(j)}\}$ between the images, they should ideally yield the same fundamental matrix.
+Thus the \textit{cross Sampson distance} ($d_{i,j}$) should be close to 0: